 Hummingbird House is Queensland’s only children’s hospice.
 We provide short break stays, family support services, creative therapies, and care at the end of life, for children with life-limiting conditions and their families.
 Hummingbird House is a place where kids can be kids, families can reconnect, and precious memories can be created.

-Getaways, Farm Stay, Adults’ Respite and Accommodation.
+Getaways and Adults’ Respite.
 Cara will work with you to meet your choices under the NDIS.
 Here’s what some of the current NDIS children and teens are using: Home & Community Support, Kids Club, Camps for Kids, Children’s Respite, Specialist Services.

 Very Special Kids VIC